 - To unsubscribe from messages delivered to mobile phones, reply to the message with the words “STOP” or “END.”

 You can also disable automatic data collection tools, such as web beacons, in email messages by not downloading images contained in messages you receive from HP (this feature varies depending on the email software used on your personal computer).
 However, doing this may not always disable data collection in the email message due to specific email software capabilities.
 For more information about this, please refer to the information provided by your email software or service provider.

 HP provides you with choices about the setting of cookies and other automatic data collection tools through our Cookie Preferences Center.
 You can learn more about our use of these tools in our Cookies and Use of Cookie Statement.
 You can adjust your preferences by visiting our Cookie Preferences Center.Cookie Settings

 Exercising Your Rights & Contacting Us

 You have the right to ask us for a copy of any personal data that you have provided to us or that we maintain about you and to request an explanation about the processing.
 In addition, you have the right to withdraw any consent previously granted or to request correction, amendment, restriction, anonymization or deletion of your personal data; and to obtain the personal data you provide with your consent or in connection with a contract in a structured, machine readable format and to ask us to transfer this data to another data controller.

 You also have the right to object to the processing of your personal data in some circumstances, in particular when we are using your data for direct marketing or to create a marketing profile.
-Please see Choosing Your Privacy Preferences for guidance on how to exercise your rights with regard to marketing.
+Please see the HP Communications Section for guidance on how to exercise your rights with regard to marketing and subscription communications.